aliciawyy/Data_Science/README.md

 Basic Algorithms
 ================

-This repository will store some implementation of basic algorithms wrien in java.
+This repository stores some implementation of basic algorithms.